-Ché, 'your example lives on, your ideas endure'.
+Ché: 'your example lives on, your ideas endure'.
+Not for much longer

 Ernesto Ché Guevara, doctor, intellectual, Marxist revolutionary, guerilla and diplomat was a key figure in the Cuban Revolution that won control of the country in 1959.
 Ché's photographic image by Korda has been reproduced more than any other photo in history according to the Victoria and Albert Museum in London.